 About Nenana (Lower Tanana Athabascan: Toghotili)

-Nenana is home to just a few hundred residents, but Alaskans from Ketchikan to Barrow are familiar with it because of its namesake game of chance – the Nenana Ice Classic.
-Each winter, a wooden tripod is placed on the frozen Nenana River, which runs right past town, and entrants pay $2 to record their best guess as to when the ice will break up each spring.
-Alaska has no lottery, so the Nenana Ice Classic is as close as it gets, and the pot usually exceeds $300,000 or so.
+Nenana is home to just a few hundred residents, but Alaskans from Ketchikan to Utqiaġvik are familiar with it because of its namesake game of chance – the Nenana Ice Classic.
+Each winter, a wooden tripod is placed on the frozen Tanana River, which runs right past town, and entrants pay $2.50 to record their best guess as to when the ice will break up each spring.
+Alaska has no lottery, so the Nenana Ice Classic is as close as it gets, and the pot usually exceeds $300,000.

 Things to do

 Nenana is also famous as the spot where President Warren G. Harding pounded the final golden spike into the Alaska Railroad in 1923, marking its completion.
 In preparation for the President Harding’s arrival, the Nenana train station was built in 1923 along A Street.
 It was extensively restored in 1988 and is now on the National Register of Historical Sites.
-It's an impressive building and includes the Alaska State Railroad Museum, which houses railroad memorabilia and local artifacts.
-East of the train station, a monument commemorates when President Harding drove in the golden spike.
+It's an impressive building and includes the Alaska Railroad Museum, which houses railroad memorabilia and local artifacts.
+East of the train station, a monument commemorates the moment when President Harding drove in the golden spike.

 An equally interesting building is the Nenana Visitor Center, a log cabin with a sod roof that is planted with colorful flowers during the summer.
 The Alfred Starr Cultural Center focuses on the culture and lifestyle of the Athabascans along with local history of Nenana.
 Exhibits cover Alaska Native beadwork, Yukon 800 riverboat racing, dog mushing, and the Nenana Ice Classic.
 A gift shop is stocked with local Alaska Native crafts.

 Alaska State Railroad Museum